 The IIA wants CIA candidates to present a number of years of experience in audit/assessment disciplines such as external auditing, quality assurance, compliance, and internal control.

 The number of years of internal auditing experience that you need correlates to the level of education you have.
-Therefore, the work experience for CIA candidates include:
+Therefore, the work experience requirement for CIA candidates includes the following:

 |Education Level||Years of Work Experience Required|

 |Master’s Degree (or equivalent)||12 months – internal auditing experience or its equivalent|